Medicinal Plants Of Nepal

 MAJITHO (RUBIA MANJITH)

-Medicinal Plants of Nepal!
-Preserving the Past, Healing the Future
+healing Plants of Nepal!
+Preserving the previous, Healing the tomorrow

 NAGEBELI (LYCOPODIUM CLAVATUM)